jyablonski/go_praq/apuntes.md

 ```

 Testing code that just writes print statements to stdout is pretty difficult.
 Dependency Injection is helpful in these scenarios to help test your code and separate your concerns if your functions.

+In `main.go` we will send to os.Stdout so our users see the countdown printed to the terminal.
+In tests we will send to bytes.Buffer so our tests can capture what data is being generated.